 Payroll Administration Course

-Payroll courses at the administrative-level begin by addressing taxation methods, including the filing of forms W-2, W-3 and 941.
+Payroll administration courses address taxation methods, including the filing of forms W-2, W-3 and 941.
 In these payroll courses, students will study advanced topics in involuntary deductions, third-party sick pay reports, and the taxation of non-monetary benefits.

 Student will be involved in many hands-on demonstrations with a variety of payroll systems as part of the course's curriculum.
 These courses also discuss the relationship of payroll on other departments within a business system, such as human resources.